 If you are, stick around for some great ideas for movies that’ll give you warm feels.

 The best way to spread cheer this season is quoting all the Elf movie lines for all to hear!
 This family friendly comedic film brings Will Ferrell’s character, Buddy the Elf, a human who was raised by Santa’s elves in the North Pole, through the seven levels of the candy cane forest to NYC where he reunites with his real father, a not so jolly businessman on the naughty list.
 Trying to adjust to city life proves to be strange yet hilarious for Buddy, but as long as you’re in the holiday spirit anything can happen.
-It’s a staple Christmas movie you won’t have a hard time catching on Netflix or cable TV all holiday season!
+Fifteen years later and it’s still a staple Christmas movie you won’t have a hard time catching on Netflix or cable TV all holiday season!

 Adam Sandler is back again in this animated NSFW Hanukkah movie.
 It’s a classic, absolutely revolting and hilarious at the same time (as Sandler does), and will be a change of pace from your usual holiday films!
 Davey Stone (voiced by Sandler) finds himself in trouble with the law.
 Davey has one chance for redemption by volunteering for the youth basketball league.
 Thus, sh*t happens, and you’ll just have to watch to find out what!
 If you’re a sucker for crude humor, you’ll love this movie!